devpunks/snuggsi/README.md

 👍 Rule of thumb: _Use backticks around tag names (``)._

 This syntax is not JSX.
 It's actually called [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) and is native to the platform.
-Custom elements use the native `Element` interface definition strategy for two reasons :
+Custom elements use the native `Element` interface definition strategy for two reasons:

   1. To prevent you from worrying about browser inconsistencies as the technology matures.
-  2. Prevent global namespace polution. _([`Element` has been native to the web platform for decades!](https://developer.mozilla.org/en-US/docs/Web/API/Element))_
+  2. Prevent global namespace pollution. _([`Element` has been native to the web platform for decades!](https://developer.mozilla.org/en-US/docs/Web/API/Element))_

-Classic Javascript syntax may also be used.
+Classic JavaScript syntax may also be used.
 However [this should be the job of a transpiler not the developer](https://en.wikipedia.org/wiki/Source-to-source_compiler).
 Transpilers take care of [normalizing Modern JavaScript to a specific retrograde](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/JavaScript).

 ```javascript